 Two depressions ("sinkholes") appeared on the crest of Bennett dam on the Peace River at Portage Mountain in British Columbia.
-Prior to this happening the core instrumentation indicated behaviour similar to what had been recorded some years before at Tarbela: a decades-long period when the wetted front moved ever so slowly downstream.
+Prior to this happening the core instrumentation indicated behaviour similar to what had been recorded some years before at Tarbela, a decades-long period when the wetted front moved ever so slowly downstream.
+This suggested to me an explanation, in fact two explanations, for the subsequent development of sinkholes/depressions downstream.
+Both conceptual mechanisms fit, better or worse, with what might be expected to happen quite naturally during the course of time within an earthfill, simply because of it being constructed of a multiphase material.